KaneshiroTakeshi000/Promiscuous-kamihime/README.md

 Misc

-I am not a JavaScript developer so my coding style and naming may feel unusual or even uncomfortable to experienced JavaScript developers.
+I am not a JavaScript developer, so my coding style and naming conventions may feel unusual or even uncomfortable to experienced JavaScript developers.
 Please understand.

 This is only my second JavaScript project.
 The first one was for simple effects on a personal website.